fopina/confgen/README.md

 As the (internet) world is all going serverless and [12-factor](https://12factor.net/) for scalability and resilience and such, `envsubst` became quite popular to "12-factor" some apps that only support configuration through files.

-Isse with `envsubst` is that it only does... env substitutions, nothing else.
+Issue with `envsubst` is that it only does... env substitutions, nothing else.
 No logic control to allow for more complex templating (to eventually simplify/minify the required env vars).

 An easy (and probably popular) option is to use [Jinja2](https://palletsprojects.com/p/jinja/) templates.
 (python) Developers already know it from Django/Flask, devops know it from ansible.